suite22/oregon-healthcare-website-retro/README.md

     - Declined to comment for [OregonLive story 1](#article1)
 * Courtland Geyer, Marion County Circuit Court Judge
     - Handling the primary case it looks like.
+    - Ordered both sides into mediation.
+* Carolyn Lawson, former chief information officer for the Oregon Health Authority
+* Kyle Busse, one of Lawson's attorneys in her lawsuit against the state
+* David Angeli, Portland lawyer who also represented Lawson
+* Rocky King, Head of Cover Oregon
+### State Lawyers
+* Bob Stoll, court appointed mediator
+    - "Strangely, Geyer appointed Bob Stoll as mediator.
+A prominent retired lawyer who founded the Stoll Berne firm in Portland, Stoll is a seasoned attorney.
+But he has little experience as a mediator.
+What's more, he's perhaps the most prominent Democratic activist and fundraiser in the state.
+He's donated thousands of dollars to Brown over the years." ~ [OregonLive story 1](#article1)
 * Dave Markowitz, Lawyer
     - "the prominent Portland lawyer whose firm is leading the Oracle litigation and has collected most of the $6 million-plus the state has spent to date on the case." ~ [OregonLive story 1](#article1)
 ### Oracle